xhuang2020/json-m/README.md

   "middleName"?: string,           // the field "middleName" is optional and its value can be any text "gender": "male"|"female"|"other", // the field "gender" is required and its value must be one of "male", "female" and "other"
-  "employed": boolean|null,        // the field "employed" is required and its value must be one of true, false and null "age": int,                      // the field "age" is required and its value must be an non-negative integer "weight"?: number,               // the field "weight" is optional and its value must be a number if present "address": [(string)+](, 6),     // the field "address" is required and its value must be a string array with the maximum size of 6
+  "employed": boolean|null,        // the field "employed" is required and its value must be one of true, false and null "age": integer[0,),              // the field "age" is required and its value must be an non-negative integer "weight"?: number(0.0,),         // the field "weight" is optional and its value must be a positive number if present "address": [(string)+](, 6),     // the field "address" is required and its value must be a string array with the maximum size of 6
   "children"?: [                   // the field "children" is optional and its value must be an array of json object
      ({                            // which contains at least the field "lastName" with the value being "Smith" and optionally